mdaneman/PreventMINTEMP/README.md

 This plugin has 4 adjustable options:

--**Heating Threshold** 	- this is temperature below which re-heating will be triggered.
+- **Heating Threshold** 	- this is temperature below which re-heating will be triggered.
--**Reheat Target** 	- target temperature to which the tools will be re-heated.
+- **Reheat Target** 	- target temperature to which the tools will be re-heated.
--**Monitor Period** 	- frequency of temperature monitoring in seconds.
+- **Monitor Period** 	- frequency of temperature monitoring in seconds.
--**Don't Trigger Below** - temperature below which re-heating will not be triggered.
+- **Don't Trigger Below** - temperature below which re-heating will not be triggered.
 This should be lower than the "Heating Threshold" and would generally be the temperature at which your printer tiggers the MINTEMP alarm